Digital tools and updates

 These include a new Journey planner, dynamic mapping, and integrated disruption information.

-PTV has three free mobile apps available to download from the Google Play and Apple stores.
-For more information, see Mobile apps.
+The PTV app lets you plan a journey, view real time and disruption information, find a myki outlet and more.
+The app is free and availabe to download from the Google Play and Apple stores.
+For more information, see Mobile app.

 As part of a commitment to open data, PTV has shared many of its datasets publicly via the DataVic website.
 For more information, see Datasets

 Electronic Passenger Information Displays (PIDs) can be found across the public transport network and provide departure information and important notifications for passengers.
 They are loacted at most train stations, major bus interchanges and tram stops.
 They also appear on some trams and trains.